I pick up short blocks all the time, they’re not bad"I picked up a block today"

-I thought you said you picked up a bloke today
+I picked up a block today

 Found this 318 block dated 8-1-66 with 4 bolt motor mount, brought it home and put the ultrasonic thickness tester on it and found .250 thick walls